Crush It! by Gary Vaynerchuk

 Secondly, this book is almost 9 years old, therefore there are some platforms (such as Instagram and Snapchat) that are not included in the book.
 I am almost certain that if Vaynerchuk was going to re-write the book again today, both of those platforms would be included without a shadow of a doubt.

-Those slight, and almost pernickety, negatives don’t deter away from what the book is about and it’s core message.
+Those slight, and almost persnickety, negatives don’t deter away from what the book is about and it’s core message.

 I still highly rate this book and believe that it is a valuable read for anyone wanting to build a personal brand around their passion.

-UPDATE: Since reviewing this book, an updated version has been released.
+UPDATE: Since reviewing this book, a new version, Crushing It! has been released.